 Yes.
 The two components we're looking for is hydrogen peroxide and an activator (TAED).
 The hairdressing peroxide has hydrogen peroxide in a strength we need (10'ish percent) and the activator is sodium perphosphate.

-To get the gel-like texture, the retr0bright mixture uses glycerine and xanthan gum, but in this case, something like cetostearyl alcohol makes creates the emulsion and acts as a viscosity-increasing agent.
+To get the gel-like texture, the retr0bright mixture uses glycerine and xanthan gum, but in this case, something like cetostearyl alcohol makes creates the emulsion and acts as a viscosity-increasing (that's the better word!) agent.

 2. Cling wrap

-Any other clear plastic is fine too, as long as it doesn't block any UV rays.
+Any other clear plastic works fine, as long as it doesn't block any UV rays.

 3. Paint brush

 We'll need to apply the gel and doing it by hand is a bad idea.
 A generic, cheap paint brush will do fine.
-Even a toothbrush would do.
+Even an old toothbrush works, in a pinch.

-I've outlined this before, but I'll say it again: the hydrogen peroxide can leave an annoying chemical burn that manifests as a white patch on your skin that can't be watched.
+I've outlined this before, but I'll say it again: the hydrogen peroxide can leave a chemical burn that manifests as a white patch on your skin that can't be washed off.
 Please take notice of this and wear some gloves.
-Also take care of your eyes!
+Eye-protections certainly isn't a luxury!

-Once everything is gel'ed up and wrapped up, the components will need to work on their tan, by being exposed to UV radiation.
+Once everything is gel'ed and wrapped up, the components will need to work on their tan, by being exposed to UV radiation.
 Luckily, there's a big UV source in the sky that's freely available, every day.
 The sun!
 UV radiation can pass through the cloud covers so you don't need a sunny day.
-Personally though, I get the best and fastest results in a bright spring sun.
+Obviously, the best and quickest results came from sunny spring days.

 Avoid hot surfaces!
 We don't need a hot, sunny day.
 A sunny day will suffice, even a cloudy one.
 If you're stuck in a rainy country/season, you could look into getting a UV-light source.
 Make sure to go for UV-A light sources.